 Dosage

 Dosage is also a crucial factor to consider.
-Low doses of cannabis may have a stimulating effect, potentially enhancing libido, while higher doses may lead to sedation and decreased sexual desire.
-It’s important to start with a low dose and titrate slowly to find the right dosage that works for you.
+Low doses of cannabis may provide enough of an effect, while higher doses may be too much.
+It’s important to start with a low dose to find the right dosage that works for you.

 Frequency

-The frequency of cannabis use can also impact its effects on libido.
-Regular or chronic cannabis use may result in tolerance and reduced sensitivity to its effects, which can affect libido.
-Occasional or moderate use may more likely result in increased sexual desire than heavy or frequent use [10].
+The frequency of cannabis use can also impact its effects.
+Regular or chronic cannabis use may result in tolerance and reduced sensitivity to its effects.
+Occasional or moderate use may more likely result in better results [10].

 Other important aspects of libido

-More research is needed to fully understand the relationship between cannabis and sexual health.
-While some studies suggest a positive impact, there is still much to learn about the optimal strains, dosages, and frequency of cannabis for enhancing sexual pleasure and function.
+More research is needed to fully understand the relationship between cannabis and libido.
+While some studies may suggest a positive impact, there is still much to learn about the optimal strains, dosages, and frequency of cannabis use.
 It’s also important to consider individual differences and preferences.
 Communicate openly with your healthcare provider about cannabis use and sexual health concerns.

 Earthy Now High CBD CBG CBN Low THC Gummies